-If you are a serious Christian, you will want to discover God’s will for your life.
-This is so when you face decisions about what to study, or where to live, or which career to choose.
-It is especially so when you face a decision about a lifelong commitment to marriage, or to consecrated life, or to priesthood.
+If you're a serious Christian, you will want to discover God’s will for your life.
+This is the case when you face decisions about what to study, or where to live, or which career to choose.
+It is especially so when you face the challenge of discerning a lifelong commitment to marriage, or to consecrated life, or to priesthood.

-Then, talk to some Catholics whose judgment you trust.
-And talk to a priest.
+Don't forget to talk to some Catholics whose judgment you trust, your parents perhaps, or a friend and talk to a priest too.

-Corpus Christi College trains priests for the archdioceses and dioceses of Victoria and Tasmania.
+Corpus Christi College is a regional seminary and trains priests for the archdioceses and dioceses of Victoria,Tasmania and South Australia.
 To enter the College, you must be sponsored by one of those dioceses.

-First, contact the Vocations Director, a priest appointed by the bishop to help men thinking about priesthood.
+First, contact the Vocations Director of your diocese, a priest appointed by the bishop to help men thinking about priesthood.
 He will guide you through the series of assessments and interviews that you will have to do.
-(See the list of Vocation Directors at the bottom of each page for the contact details in your diocese.)

-As well as being a committed Catholic, you will need to be in good health, physically and psychologically; able to relate well to others; and capable of hard work and of undertaking tertiary studies.
+As well as being a committed Catholic, you will need to have at least completed secondary school; be in good health, physically and psychologically; able to relate well to others; and capable of hard work and of undertaking tertiary studies.